GLOBAL MARKETS-China rate cut, ECB stimulus hopes boost world markets

 NEW YORK, Nov 21 (Reuters) - World stock markets and oil prices rallied Friday, fueled by hopes for global growth following a surprise rate cut by China and as the European Central Bank indicated it would step up its asset purchases to boost the euro zone economy.

-The jump in oil prices briefly took beaten-down Brent back above $80 a barrel.
-U.S. interest rates were little changed as the dollar gained and the euro declined.
+The jump in oil prices took beaten-down Brent back above $80 a barrel.
+U.S. interest rates were little changed as the dollar gained, and the euro declined.

-Wall Street stock indices, including the Dow Jones industrial average and benchmark S&P 500 that closed at record peaks Thursday, advanced about one percent before easing back, but remained on track for a fifth week of gains.
+Top Wall Street stock indices, including the Dow Jones industrial average and benchmark S&P 500 that closed at record peaks Thursday, advanced nearly one percent in morning trading and were on track for a fifth week of gains.

 “To the extent that you (have) duelling positive monetary policy statements in two places that we were concerned about a slowdown in economic growth, that’s very good,” said Art Hogan, chief market strategist at Wunderlich Securities in New York

-China’s rate reductions were its first in more than two years.
-They came as ECB head Mario Draghi spoke of his determination to use more aggressive measures, such as large scale asset purchases, to ensure the euro zone doesn’t slump into a new crisis.
+China’s rate reductions were its first in more than two years and came as ECB head Mario Draghi spoke of his determination to use more aggressive measures, such as large scale asset purchases, to ensure the euro zone doesn’t slump into a new crisis.

 Both the euro zone and China have lagged the momentum of the United States, stimulus-driven Japan and faster-growing Britain over the last month, but a ramping up of the ECB’s rhetoric and Beijing’s actions will stoke hopes of a turnaround.

-Germany’s DAX, France’s CAC and the FTSE Eurofirst 300 were all up between 2 and 3 percent.
+Germany’s DAX, France’s CAC and the FTSE Eurofirst 300 were all up between 2 and 3 percent by 1430 GMT.

-The dollar index was up 0.75 percent, as the euro gave up more than 1 percent and was last at $1.2393.
+The dollar index was up 0.60 percent, as the euro gave up nearly 1 percent and was last at $1.1224.

-The rate cut by China added to a positive mood among oil traders, many of whom expect the Organization of the Petroleum Exporting Countries to trim production at what looks to be a landmark meeting in Vienna on Nov.
+The rate cut by China, the world’s No. 2 economy, added to a positive mood among oil traders, many of whom expect the Organization of the Petroleum Exporting Countries to trim production at what looks to be a landmark meeting in Vienna on Nov.
 27.

-Oil jumped and Brent traded above $80 a barrel before easing, and was last up 7 cents to $79.41.
+Oil jumped and Brent was last up $1.03 to $80.38 a barrel as it surged towards its first weekly rise since mid-September.

-Copper and gold also got a lift, with the red metal up 0.66 percent.
-Spot gold climbed back over $1,200 before moderating gains to $1,195.30 an unce, retaining a $2 gain, as traders cheered the prospect of more global stimulus.
-(Reporting by Michael Connor in New York; Editing by Bernadette Baum and Nick Zieminski)
+Copper and gold also got a lift, with the red metal up 1 percent and spot gold climbing back over $1,200 to $1,204.20 an ounce, as traders cheered the prospect of more global stimulus.
+(Reporting by Michael Connor in New York; Editing by Bernadette Baum)